 20 International producers have been invited in Brussels in September 2021, after one year of online meetings.

-Created in 2016 by CIFAS, the Producers’ Academy is organised in the frame of Kunstenfestivaldesarts in Brussels.
+Created in 2016 by Cifas, the Producers’ Academy is organised in the frame of Kunstenfestivaldesarts in Brussels.

 A group of selected international producers were invited to take part in a programme of conferences, workshops and peer-to-peer learning sessions, raising questions about their practice in the international cultural sector nowadays.

-This year, a specific focus has been put on the mutations and new modalities that are being opened up to the production of the performing arts in response to the present and future crises that we are facing: digital innovations, local production and sustainability, mobility, cultural recovery plans, cultural institutions being called into question, etc.
+In this 2021 edition, a specific focus has been put on the mutations and new modalities that are being opened up to the production of the performing arts in response to the present and future crises that we are facing: digital innovations, local production and sustainability, mobility, cultural recovery plans, cultural institutions being called into question, etc.

 The Producers’ Academy increasingly pays attention to the notion of care, one of the fundamental concepts of feminism, and explores attentive and responsive practices, social and sustainable approaches in order to potentially invent new, adapted and fairer models of governance.